meilyan/animehunt/README.md

 - **EJS**: Template engine for creating the front-end interface.
 - **Jikan API**: An API for fetching anime data.

+## Key Features

+- [x] Displaying popular anime listings
+- [x] Searching for anime by title
+- [ ] Displaying detailed anime information
+- [ ] Searching for anime by genre, release year, and more
+- [ ] Allowing users to mark anime as favorites

 ## Getting Started

 1. Make sure you have Node.js installed on your computer.